pav0107/CV/README.md

 #### Attention to detail

-As a copywriter I was used to sweating over, not just how sentences were phrased, but individual words too because I knew the difference it made.
+As a copywriter I was used to sweating over not just how sentences were phrased, but individual words too, because I knew the difference it made.

 As a stand-up I got instant feedback to the choices I made in how I wanted to get an idea across.
 I because acutely aware that even the way I intonated a _single_ word made a huge difference, so I'm used to paying incredibly close attention to the smallest of details.